The Bayes factor surface for searches for new physics: Examples

 Weakly Interacting Massive Particles (WIMPs) are popular candidates for dark matter (DM) that could be detected through elastic scattering in direct detection (DD) experiments~\cite{Goodman:1984dc,Jungman:1995df}.
 The signal depends, among other things, on the unknown mass, $m$ and scattering cross section, $\sigma$, of the WIMP.
 Thus, results of DD experiments are presented on the phenomenological $(m, \sigma)$ plane.
 The results are summarized by contours on this plane, traditionally through a confidence interval.
 These intervals are not uniquely defined by the statistical framework and depend on choices and conventions that differ between experiments.
 Because of perceived deficiencies in the simplest approaches to setting confidence limits, limits are often set by following specialized techniques including power constrained limits~\cite{Baxter:2021pqo}.

 In \cref{fig:direct_detection} we show the Bayes factor surface versus the background only model and one-dimensional confidence limits from the LZ 2022 DD experiment~\cite{LZ:2022lsv} on the $(m, \sigma)$ plane.
 They were computed using the likelihood implemented in \code{DDCalc}~\cite{GAMBITDarkMatterWorkgroup:2017fax}.
-We follow the convention that astrophysical nuisance parameters are fixed to benchmark values rather than varied~\cite{Baxter:2021pqo}.
+We follow the convention that astrophysical nuisance parameters are fixed to benchmark values rather than varied~\cite{Baxter:2021pqo} such that the Bayes factor surface reduces to a likelihood ratio.
 We compute one-dimensional confidence limits using an asymptotic approximation and they are numerically similar to the official confidence limits.
 For comparison, we show predictions from a scalar singlet model of WIMP dark matter~\cite{GAMBIT:2017gge} found from publicly available MCMC chains~\cite{the_gambit_collaboration_2017_846860}.
 These are posterior predictions; they take into account constraints from previous dark matter searches.

 The Bayes factor contours on the $(m, \sigma)$ plane versus the background only model are similar shapes to the confidence limits.
 They show, however, that the $99\%$ and $90\%$ confidence limits correspond to Bayes factors of only about $2$ and $10$.
 The contours intersect the predictions from scalar singlet dark matter and indicate the extent to which the model was disfavored by the experimental result.
+The strength of evidence cannot be deduced from the confidence limit.

 In \cref{fig:direct_detection_combined} we show how the contours would look if the LZ experiment had observed a signal of dark matter.
 We injected $3 \sqrt{b}$ events into the observed events in each bin.
 By construction, the one-dimensional confidence limits permit the entire mass range.
 Ref.~\cite{Baxter:2021pqo} suggests that in the presence of a signal two-dimensional limits could be drawn as well.
 The Bayes factor contours show the extent to which models that predicted cross sections that were too large would be disfavored, as well as the evidence for models that reproduce the injected signal.
 The maximum Bayes factor is about $237$, lying at a WIMP mass of $10\,\text{TeV}$.
+Confidence limits, on the other hand, cannot indicate the strength of evidence in favor of a signal.